Who can apply

-A support payment will be made to those who:
+A support payment was available to those who:

-Unfortunately, an application cannot be made in respect of a survivor who is sadly deceased.
+Unfortunately, an application could not be made in respect of a survivor who is sadly deceased.

 Children’s homes

-The list of homes which the scheme relates:
+The list of homes that the scheme related to.

 Islington